 About one week ago, my website went down.
-It was completely unexpected, and took me quite by surprise.
+It was completely unexpected and took me quite by surprise.
 I can’t express how miserable I’d been feeling for the past four days or so because of my site having been removed.
 Go figure, when you create a website you have to maintain payments and credit card information for hosting and for your domain name.
 Being that this was my first website, other than my Blogspot account which I didn’t have to pay for, I was clueless in that regard.
 My credit card declined, and I needed to give them a different card.

 I’m not the type to wait until the last second to do things, and especially when I care about them.
 However, I never received any reminder emails or notifications except for one which I acted on the very second I received it, which was apparently a second too late.
-They took down my site, and I’ve been feeling torn up inside for a little under a week like I said.
+They took down my site, and I’ve been feeling torn up inside for a little under a week as I said.

 For a good period, people have been telling me that the way I will become a better writer and get to the next point with my writing skills is to “keep it real” more and open up about my past and personal life.
 I knew that that would be very challenging for me because of my beliefs as far as not speaking bad about others, even when it’s true.